lfpelison/ufsc-machinelearning-DAS410058/README.md

 ---

-The authors are: Luis Felipe Pelison, Angelo Baruffi and Andrei Donati
+The authors are: Luis Felipe Pelison, Alex Amadeu Cani and Iago Oliveira